-Cost Management in the LGPS Legislation requires HM Treasury (HMT) and the Scheme Advisory Board (SAB) to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
+Cost Management in the LGPS

+Legislation requires HM Treasury (HMT) and the Scheme Advisory Board (SAB) to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
 The outcome of both reviews relating to the 2016 Valuations recommended no changes to the provisions of the Scheme.

-However, the legality of the Government's decision to include McCloud costs, as detailed above, as a member cost within the 2016 HMT process has been challenged by a Judicial Review brought by the trade unions.
-In March 2023 the High Court dismissed the Judicial Review but the trade unions have applied for permission to appeal that decision and, if successful on appeal, this may cause the 2016 HMT process to be re-run and could result in changes in benefits or member contributions backdated to 1 April 2019.
+However, the legality of the Government's decision to include McCloud costs, as detailed above, as a member cost within the 2016 HMT process was challenged by a Judicial Review brought by the trade unions.
+In March 2023 the High Court dismissed the Judicial Review and a subsequent appeal of the High Court's judgement was rejected by the Court of Appeal.
+However, the Fire Brigades Union (supported by other unions) is seeking permission to appeal to the Supreme Court over the Government's use of the cost control mechanism.
+If successful on appeal, this may cause the 2016 HMT process to be re-run and could result in changes in benefits or member contributions backdated to 1 April 2019.